-How to Get There
+How to Get from London to Leeds

-National Express Coaches operate buses from London to Leeds from Victoria Coach Station.
+National Express Coaches operates buses from London to Leeds from Victoria Coach Station.
 Buses leave every half hour until 11:30 a.m. and then hourly until 8 p.m.
-The journey takes about four hours, 30 minutes.
-Bus tickets can be purchased online.
-Use the online fare finder to get the cheapest tickets.
+The journey takes about 4 hours, 30 minutes and bus tickets can be purchased online.